aridjayarecipes/cutesrecipes.web.app/content/post/2111-recipe-of-perfect-delicious-dory-fillets-with-creamy-mashed-potato-and-garlic-and-herb-turkish-bread.md

 1. place tray into oven
 1. put timer on for 14 minutes
 1. while fish is cooking place potato into microwave safe bowl
-1. place bowl into microwave, don&#39;t turn on yet
+1. place bowl into microwave, don't turn on yet
 1. when fish is halfway cooked turn microwave onto high for 5 minutes
 1. turn fish then start preparing your Turkish bread
 1. put Turkish bread into oven for the remaining 6 minutes on the timer